-MHA 506 Health Care Systems Organization
+MHA 500 Health Care Delivery Systems

-This course will acquaint the students with the various functional departments within a typical healthcare delivery facility.
-More specifically, students will develop an understanding of the roles and responsibilities of healthcare practitioners working within these departments; the contributions these departments make in the provision of healthcare; and how these departments interact with one another.
+This course will acquaint students with the various functional departments within a typical healthcare delivery facility.
+More specifically, students will develop an understanding of the roles and responsibilities of healthcare practitioners working within these departments.
+In addition, the course will provide an overview of major issues related to the design, function, management, regulation, and evaluation of the U.S. health care delivery system.
+The focus will be placed on managed care organizations, integrated delivery systems, accountable care organizations, and patient-centered medical homes.